-'I'm Scared': TSA Families Fear Bills Due, Lost Security
+'I'm Scared': TSA Families Fear Falling Behind On Bills, Losing Their Homes

 Nonetheless, Ortiz worries that if the shutdown continues, there could be a tipping point where safety and security could be compromised.

-"We have enough things to worry about when we're traveling and to fear for our security or even worse, our lives," he says.
+"We have enough things to worry about when we're traveling, and to fear for our security, or even worse, our lives," he says.
 "That puts us in a predicament that I don't think any of us want to be in."

-On week three of the shutdown, Jacinda, the mother of two in Oregon whose husband is a TSA screener, is angry.
+On week three of the shutdown, Jacinda is angry.
 "It's not fair that our livelihood is on the line" because President Trump wants to make a point, she says.
 "You shouldn't play with people's lives," she says.
 And the president's address to the nation on Tuesday evening to make his case for building a wall on the U.S. border with Mexico only made her angrier, she says.
 "I don't remember agreeing to sign my family up to be part of the sacrifice he's willing to make for his cause," she says.
 All she wants, she says, is for her husband to get paid, "so we can take care of our family."